In collaboration with:

 Aquifer Radiology cases teach a patient-centered approach to imaging, foster self-directed and independent study, and build clinical problem-solving skills.
 The realistic case scenarios teach evidence-based decision making and include excellent interactive radiology resources.

-We are excited to share that innovative new formative assessments are now in development for Aquifer Radiology.
-The new assessments will combine the concepts of test-enhanced learning and distributed practice to facilitate efficient study planning and self-directed learning for students, and identify at-risk students and curricular gaps for faculty.
+Aquifer Calibrate, an innovative system for formative assessments, is available with your Aquifer Radiology institutional subscription.
+Calibrate combines the concepts of test-enhanced learning and distributed practice to facilitate efficient study planning and self-directed learning for students, and identify at-risk students and curricular gaps for faculty.

 Radiology 18: Professionalism in Radiology